Oklahoma vs. Texas Tech College Football Odds, Plays and Insights - NewsBreak

 Oklahoma Stats and Trends

-- Oklahoma has played eight games, with three wins against the spread.

-- This season, the Sooners have just one against the spread win in four games as a favorite of 20 points or more.
+- The Sooners have covered the spread once this season when favored by 19 points or more (in four chances).

-- Oklahoma's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- Oklahoma has gone over the point total in 62.5% of its opportunities this year (five times over eight games with a set point total).

-- Oklahoma is 3-3 against the spread and 6-0 overall this season when the team puts up more than 30.6 points.
+- Oklahoma is 3-3 against the spread and 6-0 overall this season when the team scores more than 30.6 points.

-- In games that Oklahoma picks up over 385.4 yards, the team is 3-4 against the spread and 7-0 overall.
+- Oklahoma is 3-4 against the spread and 7-0 overall when the team totals more than 385.4 yards.

-- The Sooners have eight giveaways this season, while the Red Raiders have 10 takeaways .
+- This year, the Sooners have eight turnovers, two fewer than the Red Raiders have takeaways (10).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook .